Patient safety: Studies of patient safety

-A 2011 study of more than 1,000 patients with advanced colon cancer found that one in eight was treated with at least one drug regimen with specific recommendations against their use in the National Comprehensive Cancer Network guidelines.
+A 2011 study of more than 1,000 patients with advanced colon cancer found that one in eight were treated with at least one drug regimen with specific recommendations against its use in the National Comprehensive Cancer Network guidelines.
 The study focused on three chemotherapy regimens that were not supported by evidence from prior clinical studies or clinical practice guidelines.
-One treatment was rated "insufficient data to support," one had been "shown to be ineffective," and one was supported by "no data, nor is there a compelling rationale."
-Many of the patients received multiple cycles of non-beneficial chemotherapy and some received two or more unproven treatments.
-Potential side effects for the treatments include hypertension, heightened risk of bleeding and bowel perforation.
+One treatment was rated "insufficient data to support", one had been "shown to be ineffective", and one was supported by "no data, nor is there a compelling rationale."
+Many of the patients received multiple cycles of non-beneficial chemotherapy, and some received two or more unproven treatments.
+Potential side effects of the treatments included hypertension, heightened risk of bleeding and bowel perforation.